rilhia/dataiku-test/tutorial/document.md

 The purpose of this tutorial
 In this tutorial we will produce a user interface to this API and will attempt to fix the issues mentioned above.
 The game will be able to be played by anyone who can use a webpage.
 It will be turn based, in that both the player and the computer will be able to initiate a round (pick the card attribute to compete with).
 Player data will be stored between sessions of the game without the user needing to remember anything but their username.
 There will be a “win” state, when the player or the computer has 14 cards.
 The computer still won’t be able to see it’s card, but a mechanism will be put in place to ensure that the computer is competitive.
 This will be a basic method which actually will benefit the computer more than the player, but this can be modified and I’ll be interested to hear your methods for this…I have a few in mind already.

 Now before I continue on into an overly verbose description of what we’re doing, let’s begin.
-Oh, I forgot to mention, I will make all of the source code available for this.
-But even if you download it and run it, please make sure to continue reading so that everything is explained.
-You can download it from….you’ll find out later ;-)

-The API Client
+### The API Client
 Now, this is an API game.
 You could go about playing this by manually calling the API endpoints, but that would be terribly fiddly and I’ll be honest, the game isn’t that exciting that it would be worth the effort.
 You could also write the code to interact with the endpoints yourself…it’s not that difficult.
 But I have put together a simple “client” you can use to make this easier.
 This can be seen below (calling it a “client” is a bit of a stretch, but indulge me for this)…
 ```javascript